 - increased redness

 - warmth in the affected toe and its surrounding area

 - foul odor

 If an ingrown toenail doesn’t improve with home remedies, partial or full removal of the nail may be necessary.
 Using a local anesthetic, a doctor may remove part of the nail’s border, the underlying nail bed, or part of the middle growth plate.

-In severe, recurring cases, the entire ingrown nail may be removed.
-This is a last resort, and a potentially painful solution that may increase your risk of infection.
-It also increases the risk that your toenail will be misshapen as it grows back.
+In severe, recurring cases, the doctor may recommend removing the entire ingrown nail.
+This is the last resort and a potentially painful solution that may increase your risk of infection.
+It also increases the risk of a misshapen toenail as it grows back.

 You should also see a doctor if:

 - you have an allergic skin reaction to a home remedy